bimea/megamicros/README.md

 ## Releases

+### 3.0.0

+New major release

+* Usb interface Refactoring

+### 2.1.30-2.1.34

-The next major release (2.2) is comming soon.
+The next minor release (2.2) is comming soon.
 The core of megamicros will not change but most of the tools will be reorganized

-### 2.1.30-2.1.34

 * Update the release making process
 * Import mqtt and muh5 from the ol library megamicros_tools